 - Decreased sexual ability or interest

-- Missed menstrual periods or breast discharge (female)
+- Missed menstrual periods or breast discharge for females

-See your doctor before reducing or discontinuing this medication; you should not stop taking Seroquel abruptly.
-You can reduce Seroquel withdrawal symptoms by slowly tapering off of this medication.
+See your doctor before reducing or discontinuing this medication; you should not stop taking it abruptly.
+You can reduce withdrawal symptoms by slowly tapering off of this medication.
+Possible symptoms of withdrawal include:

 - Nausea and vomiting